 WildEarth Guardians is working hard for wolves on the western

-landscape by advocating legal protections for wolves on the ground, pressing
+landscape by advocating for legal protections, pressing

 for prompt wolf reintroduction, and protecting the wild places that wolves need.

 WildEarth Guardians believes that wolves need the wild, and

 We believe wolves should be allowed to work their ecological